 But let’s get to the real juicy bit: the factual mistakes.
 Besides listing the runtime and staff of an anime, each entry also goes accompanied by a plot summary, the author’s subjective opinion about the anime, and trivia if any is available.
 This is written in a frustratingly smug style, perhaps well-earned if you compiled a list of every anime ever, though not when you have very obviously not seen those anime.
 A mistake here and there could be excused, but it’s incredibly poor form to write a review about a piece of media you haven’t interacted with beyond its Wikipedia page.

-The most offensively bad summary in the book is that of Disgaea, the 2006 anime adaptation of the cult classic strategy-RPG series.
+The most offensively bad summary in The Anime Encyclopedia is that of Disgaea; the 2006 anime adaptation of the cult classic strategy-RPG series.
 The encyclopedia never mentions Etna and instead attributes her role in Disgaea‘s story to Flonne, who they then also mistakenly call Fionne instead.
 Such mistakes are unacceptably plentiful.
 The book thinks the remake of Yurumates is a sequel, it wrongly lists Dog of Flanders as taking place in Brugges as opposed to Antwerp, and it refers to the renowned Berserk character Griffith as Griffiths throughout its plot summary.
 Keep in mind that this is the third revision of the book by now and it’s still nowhere close to being remotely accurate.

-My trust eroded more each time I consulted the book on something and, at that point, why even use it at all.
+My trust eroded more each time I consulted The Anime Encyclopedia on something.
+At that point, why even use it at all.
 If I have to fact check every time I read the darn thing I might as well look up the information myself.
 I like reading what others write about shows that I enjoyed, but that too I could do online and then I could at least be relatively certain that the reviewer has seen the anime.

-Sure, the encyclopedia has an impressive scope to it, but that just means it’s a tremendous amount of sloppy work.
+Sure, The Anime Encyclopedia has an impressive scope to it, but that just means it’s a tremendous amount of sloppy work.
 I can’t fathom who the book is for, as it fails both as a source of information and opinion, while also just being horrendously outdated in its format.
 I am a grumpy old sod who likes his media physical, but I’ll take AniList over this any day.